Importance of good oral health

 Good oral and dental hygiene can help prevent bad breath, tooth decay and gum disease—and can help you keep your teeth as you get older.
 Establishing good oral hygiene and dietary habits have been proven to be essential to achieving and maintaining, overall physical and emotional well-being throughout life.

 Oral health can affect both your physical and emotional well-being as it can impact upon appearance, interpersonal relations, diet, nutrition and speech.
-In addition, disease of the mouth can affect the rest of the body and is a contributing factor to a number of secondary conditions.
+In addition, a disease of the mouth can affect the rest of the body and is a contributing factor to a number of secondary conditions.

 At Access Dental Care we are firm believers in the need for oral health to be promoted and made more aware to the public.
 So, we have teamed up with the Mouth Healthy Organisation to make this happen.